Scientists have just mapped the volcanic lower region of Hawaii in amazing detail - ExBulletin

 “We were terrified,” says John Wilding, a graduate researcher at Caltech and lead author of a new study describing geological features in science.
 “Nobody has ever directly observed magma activity of this magnitude before.”

-“This is potentially the future of volcanology,” says Matt Burgess, a former Hawaiian seismologist who has studied deep earthquakes below Pahala.
+“This is potentially the future for volcanoscience,” says Matt Burgess, a former Hawaiian seismologist who has studied deep earthquakes below Pahala.

 A mysterious rumble from the depths